NFIT95/etetsfm/projects/data-pipeline/README.md

 Thank you for taking the time to go through this.

 Current modules go in this direction:
-- extractor -> curator
+- extractor -> main
-- checker -> curator
-- writer -> curator
 - checker -> main
+- writer -> main
 - curator -> main
 - settings -> main

-To run the pipeline and get the .parquet files in projects/data/curated_data:
-- Go to projects/data-pipeline
-- Run "make run" in your terminal (APP AND DEPENDENCIES MANAGED BY POETRY)
+- params -> extractor, checker, writer, reader , main

 Thank you
 Nicola